 We caution that the numerics could be subject to some slight instability originating from the shooting procedure, particularly when dealing with surfaces which are numerically close to the horizon.
 Such surfaces appear in our numerics near the boundary of the $\{\lambda_1 < -1\} \cup \{\lambda_2 < -1\}$ region.
 Furthermore, in our approach we only completely specify one of the DGP couplings, whereas we read off the other coupling from a list of solutions.
 Thus, some of the green or red points are only really specified up to some error, and if the difference between $\mathcal{S}_{\text{h}}$ (computed analytically) and $\mathcal{S}_{\text{ext}}$ (computed numerically) is within the margin of error of the shooting then the switch between red points and green points is also ambiguous.
 However, we emphasize that our numerics are relatively stable against changes in precision, and so we believe these errors to be insignificant for most couplings---particularly for green points that are further from the red region in Figure \ref{figs:cwiViolations}.

+It should be possible to further improve on our numerics.
+We emphasize that our primary goal was to find points excluded only by CWI.
+We have accomplished that much by considering a range of angles in which the numerics are under control.
+However, if one wants to better understand how the excluded zone is embedded in parameter space [for example, the shape of the excluded points in $(\lambda_1,\lambda_2,\theta_1)$ keeping $\theta_2$ fixed], then it would be necessary to use more refined approaches.

 We also do not search for potential extremal surfaces that go into the black-string interior (Figure \ref{figs:timedepSurfaces}) and thus correspond to a time dependence in the entanglement entropy for the one-sided defect.
 Such surfaces require that $\lambda_1 < 0$ and $\lambda_2 < 0$ due to their shape, but they are harder to construct because they are not $\mathbb{Z}_2$ symmetric with respect to the maximally extended geometry.\footnote{One may consider surfaces that are anchored to the branes, dive into the horizon, and satisfy this $\mathbb{Z}_2$ symmetry as in \cite{Miao:2022mdx}.